Projects under development and construction

 Greener Grid Parks are facilities comprised of zero carbon technologies which stabilise the grid, allowing more renewable energy to be transmitted through the network.
 Keeping the grid stable means ensuring the amount of electricity flowing through the grid always remains level.

-They are not a wind farm or solar farm, but are a collection of buildings which look similar to barns, warehouses and shipping containers.
+They are not a wind farm or solar farm, but are a collection of buildings which look similar to agricultural barns, warehouses and shipping containers.
 These buildings house large machines with built-in flywheels to provide grid stability without emitting any carbon dioxide.

-Ultimately these improvements will increase the amount of renewable energy we can use and our energy reduce bills.
+Ultimately these improvements will increase the amount of renewable energy we can use and reduce our energy bills.

 National Grid Energy Systems Operator (NGESO) have identified Norfolk as an area which requires more grid stabilisation due to the amount of renewable energy being generated across the UK.
+This was further narrowed down to Necton substation based on the timescales allowed for connecting to the grid and the substations that had physical space for a new connection.

 We have also progressed the drainage design so that there will be no increase in the runoff rate of surface water compared to the current situation.
 This includes use of an “attenuation basin” located on site, which safely stores excess rain and storm water.

 An important consideration is that we meet the requirements of the National Grid Electricity System Operator (NGESO).
 They have contracted our services to help stabilise the grid at Necton.
-The design process is complex and we have been exploring different ways in which we can deliver this service.
+The design process is complex, and we have been exploring different ways in which we can deliver this service.
 This has included options to use only batteries or synchronous compensators, or a combination of both.
 A combined scheme was presented at our public exhibition.

 The design has evolved to a point where the needs of NGESO’s grid stabilisation requirements can be met with two synchronous compensators alone.
 As a result, we are now progressing Necton Greener Grid Park without battery storage.
-This is reflected in the revised layout which can be found here.

-Summer of 2024.
+Winter of 2024.

 During construction, we will work to keep noise levels from the site to a minimum.
 We will follow all conditions imposed on construction activities if our application is successful.
-The noise levels will stay below the level which is set out by the council in the planning permission and we will only work within the set hours allowed by the Local Planning Authority.
+The noise levels will stay below the level which is set out by the council in the planning permission, and we will only work within the set hours allowed by the Local Planning Authority.

 We anticipate the construction phase will last approximately 12-18 months.